5 Ways to Celebrate New Year's Eve 2016 in New Orleans

 Nightclub in the French Quarter

-Every year during the holiday season, New Orleans’ best restaurants offer a lineup of reveillon dinners
+Every December, New Orleans’ best restaurants offer a lineup of reveillon dinners

 New Year’s Eve Fireworks Cruise